pravega/pravega/documentation/src/docs/metrics.md

 }
 ```

-- incCounterValue() : Increase Counter with given value.
+- `incCounterValue()`: Increases the Counter with the given value.
-- updateCounterValue() : Updates the counter with given value.
+- `updateCounterValue()`: Updates the Counter with the given value.
-- freezeCounter() : Notifies that the counter will not be updated.
+- `freezeCounter()`: Notifies that, the Counter will not be updated.
-- reportGaugeValue() : Reports Gauge value.
+- `reportGaugeValue()`: Reports the Gauge value.
-- freezeGaugeValue() : Notifies that the gauge value will not be updated.
+- `freezeGaugeValue()`: Notifies that, the Gauge value will not be updated.
-- recordMeterEvents()  : Record the occurrence of a given number of events in Meter.
+- `recordMeterEvents()`: Records the occurrences of a given number of events in Meter.

-# 2. Example for starting a Metric service
+# Example for Starting a Metric Service

-This example is from file io.pravega.segmentstore.server.host.ServiceStarter.
-It starts Pravega SegmentStore service and a Metrics service is started as a sub service.
+This example is from file `io.pravega.segmentstore.server.host.ServiceStarter`.
+It starts Pravega Segment Store service and the Metrics Service is started as a sub service.

 ```java
 public final class ServiceStarter {
     ...